tophat/django-training/README.md

 ## How to run

-- Run `. script/bootstrap` to initialize dependencies and virtualenv
+- Run `. script/bootstrap` to initialize dependencies and virtualenv (see more https://github.com/github/scripts-to-rule-them-all)
 - Run fix the implementation in `exercises/exercise_*/use_cases.py`
 - Run `make exercise_*` to verify that the fix was made